OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 Because of the ongoing development of Tower Toppler this format is likely to change.
 New sections may be added, other ones deprecated.
-I hope that the section format will help to achive backwards compatibility but I promise, of course, nothing.
+I hope that the section format will help to achieve backwards compatibility but I promise, of course, nothing.
 If you have problems loading your old tower files, send them to me and I'll do my best to convert them.